tylerneylon/video-scripts/learn_lua_in_an_hour/part16.md

     >> end

 `Squares` is a subclass, so it may be surprising to see that it begins life as an instance of `Sequence`.
-But this is a nice way to implement inheritance in Lua.
+This is actually a nice way to implement inheritance in Lua.
 It works because classes and instances are all just tables, and instance behavior is based entirely on metatables.
+In a minute I'll show a diagram that illustrates the relationship between the `Square` and `Sequence` tables.

-Here is how we can use this subclass:
+Here is how we can use the `Square` subclass:

     > sq = Squares:new()
     > sq:forward(5)